owanturist/react-impulse/README.md

 function useGetSweetyState<T>(sweety: Sweety<T>): T
 ```

-A hooks that subscribes to the store's changes and returns the current state.
+A hooks that subscribes to the `sweety` changes and returns the current state.

 - `sweety` is a `Sweety` instance.